jangier/DATA_PROJECTS/README.md

 *the real deal…..*

 Formalities aside, I am a data enthusiast, currently overwhelmed by all that machine learning is offering and want to be part of the action.
 I really just want to play with words and write things while I attempt to understand what I am doing.

-*and, now my purpose…..*

-This site is my attempt at organization of my projects, experiments, academic learnings, and playings with all the data.

 - [LinkedIn](https://www.linkedin.com/in/jessicaangier)
 - [Kaggle](https://www.kaggle.com/jangier)